Weekday Gospel Reflection

 24 Joseph arose from his sleep, and did as the angel of the Lord commanded him, and took his wife to himself; 25 and didn't know her sexually until she had given birth to her firstborn son.
 He named him Jesus.

 The passage for the birth of Jesus can be divided into three parts: 1) the dilemma over the pregnancy, 2) the dream and the prophecy, 3) the birth of Jesus.
 Mary's pregnancy presented Joseph with few options; as a "righteous" Jew he wished to follow the Law, save personal face, and still have compassion on his betrothed.
 But the dream changed his mind.
 Like his name sake in the Old Testament, Joseph received God's will in his sleep.
 Many cultures hold dreams as a conduit to the divine will; the key to the dream was proper interpretation, for such would reveal God's intent.
 Not only did Matthew portray the scene in Old Testament terms, he reinforced the scene with Scripture.
 How did Joseph really know the message came from God?
 How could neophytes believe in the virgin birth?
 The quotation from Isaiah gave the answer.
-While Isaiah only referred to a teenaged girl expecting a birth, Matthew (along with Luke) presented the impossible; a virgin birth was the means for God to live among his people!
+While Isaiah only referred to a teenage girl expecting a birth, Matthew (along with Luke) presented the impossible; a virgin birth was the means for God to live among his people!

 Top of the page